Helensyc/helensyc.github.io/_pages/experience.md

 Participate in six township planning projects and several village planning projects.
 Participate in the delineation of urban development boundaries in one county and a historic district preservation planning.

+**Intern in Guangzhou Urban Planning and Design Survey Research Institute** Participate in the project of Kunming industrial survey.
+Performed comparative analysis on the land productivity of leading industries of Kunming and Guangzhou.